 - The Snowboard Kids games have the kids snowboarding in all kinds of places, in many of which there is no snow to be seen.

-- Chousokabe Motochika from Sengoku Basara surfs on a frickin' rocket-powered anchor.
+- Chosokabe Motochika from Sengoku Basara surfs using a frickin' rocket-powered anchor.
 ON DRY LAND OF ALL PLACES!

 - One of the skills Dante can use in the third game... on a Mook!!!
 Nero also counts in a cutscene in the fourth game, and he actually revs them with his sword.